Kraken botnet

 The Kraken botnet is a network hacking spyware program that attacks Microsoft Windows and Apple Macintosh systems through email and World Wide Web sites such as social networking sites.
 It was the world's largest botnet As of April 2008.

 Researchers say that Kraken infected machines in at least 50 of the Fortune 500 companies and grew to over 400,000 bots.
 It was estimated to send 9 billion spam messages per day.
-Kraken botnet malware may have been designed to evade anti-virus software, and employed techniques to stymie conventional anti-virus software.
+Kraken botnet malware may have been designed to evade antivirus software, and employed techniques to stymie conventional anti-virus software.

 History

 The Kraken botnet was first discovered in 2008 by security firm Damballa.
 Researchers described it as the largest botnet discovered at the time, compromising over 400,000 infected machines.
 This was more than twice the size of the Storm botnet, which was previously considered to be the largest zombie network.

 Prevalence In a 24-hour period on March 25, 2008, Kraken was observed to have infected 409,912 unique IP addresses.
 Researchers predicted the botnet would grow to over 600,000 nodes within two weeks.
 The botnet infiltrated machines inside major corporations, including over 50 Fortune 500 companies.